 - Covering all holes made by bolts and screws using duct tape.

-- Sanding rusty areas to avoid corroding the new liner.
+- Lightly sand rusty areas to avoid corroding the new liner.

 - Painting over rusty areas to reduce corrosion.